microsoft/fast/sites/website/src/docs/design-systems/using-the-design-system.md

 ## `use-defaults`
 Every [DesignSystemProvider](/docs/api/fast-foundation.designsystemprovider) supports the `use-defaults` boolean attribute. `use-defaults` is a mechanism to assign the [default Design System values](/docs/design-systems/creating-a-design-system#default) to the [DesignSystemProvider](/docs/api/fast-foundation.designsystemprovider).

-It is generally a good idea to have a [DesignSystemProvider](/docs/api/fast-foundation.designsystemprovider) with the `use-defaults` attribute wrapping all of the app UI; this will ensure all properties used by descendent components are defined.
+It is a good idea to have a [DesignSystemProvider](/docs/api/fast-foundation.designsystemprovider) with the `use-defaults` attribute wrapping all of the app UI to ensure all properties used by descendent components are defined.
 This is especially important if the Design System properties reflect to CSS custom properties because the CSS custom properties are only created when the value is set.

 **Example: using `use-defaults` at the page root**
 ```html